ayushmaan100/SmartHarvest/README.md

 - Benefits: By providing tailored crop recommendations, farmers can make informed decisions about crop selection, optimize resource utilization, and maximize yields.

-**Crop Yield Prediction:**

-- Overview: The crop yield prediction feature forecasts crop yields for upcoming seasons using historical yield data, weather forecasts, and soil health indicators.

-- Functionality: By analyzing historical yield data, current weather conditions, and soil health parameters, the system predicts the expected yield for specific crops in the coming season.
-This information helps farmers plan their planting schedules, optimize inputs, and manage resources more effectively.

-- Benefits: Accurate yield predictions enable farmers to anticipate market demands, optimize production plans, and make informed decisions about resource allocation, ultimately improving farm profitability and sustainability.

 **Crop Information:**